 Registration for Refresh 2021 is open for all interested EMTs and paramedics, regardless of their need for continuing education credit.

 Many Refresh 2021 participants are using the hashtag #Refresh2021 to share their progress, discuss favorite courses and connect directly with the course instructors, steering board members and other participants.

 "I've probably attended a dozen capnography CE courses at half-a-dozen national & regional EMS conferences.
 Robert Murray's is the best I've completed," wrote Greg Friese, EMS1 Editorial Director in a Tweet about Refresh 2021.

 Refresh 2021 course participants include paramedics who have only been certified a few weeks and paramedics with decades of experience.
-More than 4,600 people have already viewed all of the videos and to date more than 254,000 presentations have been viewed.

 "I have been a medic for 30 years and an EMS educator.
 Worked from inner city to rural EMS," Karen Moleterno, Firefighter/Paramedic wrote in a Tweet.
 "Watching #refresh2021 has been educational and enjoyable.
 Thanks to all the presenters."